 Another creative idea is investing with a close friend or loved one, allowing you to combine your forces.
 Set clear agreements, such as who is responsible for the mortgage, what to do if one owner defaults, the property usage, how to sell it and how maintenance will be conducted.
 Co-ownership is a clever way of buying an investment property without having to go it alone.

 Find the best loan for you

 Have you been rejected by a major lender?
 If so, you’re not alone.
 In fact, studies have shown that 60% of applicants who have been rejected by major banks are actually eligible for loans with a specialist lender.
 Recent changes to investor loans will have a significant effect on first time investors, especially those looking for interest-only loans.

-Having Mel Finance on your side ensures you will get the most competitive investment home loan rate for yourself, which we determine by comparing over 30 lenders.
+Having a mortgage brokers in Melbourne or Mel Finance or on your side ensures you will get the most competitive investment home loan rate for yourself, which we determine by comparing over 30 lenders.
 Don’t just settle for the bank you bank with every day – speak to Mel Finance today!